-If you do not want an mRNA or a protein-based vaccine and you have only had 1 dose of Janssen vaccine (no other COVID-19 vaccines), you can get Janssen for your first booster dose if you are age 18 years or older.
-You cannot get a Janssen vaccine for a second booster dose.
+If you do not want a bivalent mRNA vaccine and you have only had 1 dose of Janssen vaccine (no other COVID-19 vaccines), you can get 1 dose of

-The Janssen vaccine is not licensed (approved for use) for more than 2 doses.
+Janssen vaccine for your booster dose if you are age 18 years or older.

 Talk to your healthcare provider about which vaccine you can get and when to have your doses.